 The older brother stayed safely perched on his bicycle, but he pulled one out of his bag, extended it out and said they were delivering them to every single house on the street.
 (WOW!)
 Little Brother added “I mesthed up sthome of them but my mom sthaid it’sth ok.”
 I wasn’t sure if he was giving it to me or simply replenishing his brother’s delivery supply so I didn’t make a move.
 Instead, I told them both I hoped they had a Merry Christmas and to enjoy their vacation from school.
 I turned to walk back towards my house when Big Brother said with a quiet, even tone, “But, this one is for you.”

 Little Brother snatched it from his hand, ran it over to me, cocked his head to the side and added in the most matter-of-fact tone, “Yesth, I made it JUSTH FOR YOU.
 Christhmasth isth the mosth sthpecial time of the year.”
-There were a good many extra nods in the affirmative added to his statement, just in case I didn’t quite believe him.
+I knew, I just knew his mom had coached him on all the right things to say to people, because no kid who exists outside of “The Christmas Story” actually goes around saying that kind of thing.
+There were a good many extra nods in the affirmative added to his statement, just in case the look on my face showed that I couldn’t quite believe what I was hearing.
 But all of a sudden, I did.

 You can say that again, kiddo.
 I hope you two get everything you asked for!